mjtamlyn/ayb-notes/3-pouch-db-speaks-sync.md

 ## Offline is a fact, and sync is HARD.

 Why is sync hard?
 Bad connections/retries.
 Reducing transfer overhead, Master-master scenarios, conflict resolution.

+## Status

+All the tests pass!
+Working on a wide range of browsers and systems.
+Contributions rising and release imminent.